MRtrix3/mrtrix3/docs/constrained_spherical_deconvolution/response_function_estimation.rst

 ``fa`` algorithm
 ^^^^^^^^^^^^^^^^

-The ``fa`` algorithm is an implementation of the strategy proposed in `Tournier et al. (2004) <http://www.sciencedirect.com/science/article/pii/S1053811904004100>`__. to estimate a single b-value (single-shell) response function for single-fibre white matter, which can subsequently be used in single-tissue
+This algorithm is an implementation of the strategy proposed in `Tournier et al. (2004) <http://www.sciencedirect.com/science/article/pii/S1053811904004100>`__. to estimate a single b-value (single-shell) response function for single-fibre white matter, which can subsequently be used in single-tissue